Charlie-Henry/ModalShift/_posts/2024-12-26-msdso-review.md

 - Rating: A
 - My grade: B+

 This course as since been reworked and split into two classes (they added an Advances in Deep Learning Course and nixed the final project in this course).
-But this was probably the most difficult course for me in the program.
+This was probably the most difficult course for me in the program.
 It was mostly programming assignments were you had to set up a deep learning algorithm to solve some problem.
 You had to get a certain performance to get a decent grade on the assignment, so naturally this involved a ton of hyperparameter tuning.
 I used my own GPU to speed things up but you could also use Google Collab.
 The final project was a ton of work as well.
 The lectures are really good and you definitely learn pytorch by the end of it.

 ### Data Exploration & Visualization